-When energy is sold back to the grid, compensation for the surplus energy you’ve created is credited to your property.
+When energy is sold back to the grid, compensation for the surplus energy you’ve created is credited to your property at retail rates.

-In this situation your utility company you use “turns back” your electricity meter.
+In this situation, the utility company you use “turns back” your electricity meter.
 They give you credit for what is essentially free energy.
-(That is, equivalent to what you have produced.)

 Fortunately, many states see the value in independent power production.
 They have created legislation to enable and promote it.

 The extra injection of power allows utility companies to better manage peak electricity loads.
-It also allows them to reduce the problem of losses due to long-distance electricity transmission.
+It also allows them to reduce the problem of electrical loss due to long-distance electricity transmission.

 The federal government requires states to purchase surplus energy from independent producers.
 Legislation for net metering exists in almost every state.
 However, it is implemented in different ways.

-- California is an all-round winner regarding renewable energy production.
+- California is an all-around winner regarding renewable energy production.
 That is not just because of its great, sunny weather.
-Independent energy producers can receive financial compensation for the excess energy they produce.
-Alternatively, you can use energy as credit for energy drawn from the grid in the traditional manner.
+Independent energy producers can receive financial compensation or credits for the excess energy they produce.

-- Nevada allows for independent energy producers to receive 95% of retail rate for the excess energy they produce.
-Excess energy credits that have rolled over to the end of the year can be redeemed in the form of financial compensation.
+- Nevada allows independent energy producers to receive 95% of the retail rate for the excess energy they produce.
+Excess energy credits that have rolled over to the end of the year can be redeemed as cash.